quepum/SeleniumPractice/README.md

-Solution from course "Test automation using Selenium and Python"
+# Solutions from course "Test automation using Selenium and Python"